Delayed Intubation & Neonatal Resuscitation Errors

 When a baby needs help breathing, she will either be intubated or given a mask.
-PPV with a bag is a procedure in which a cylindrical, inflatable bag (sometimes called an ambu bag, resuscitation bag, or bag valve mask) is attached to the baby’s ET tube or mask, and medical personnel breathe for the baby by squeezing the bag.
+PPV with a bag is a procedure in which a cylindrical, inflatable bag (sometimes called an ambu bag, resuscitation bag, or bag valve mask) is attached to the baby’s ET tube or mask, and medical personnel breathes for the baby by squeezing the bag.
 This forces air into the baby’s lungs.
 When a baby cannot breathe on her own, this is a temporary method of breathing for her.
 Bagging is the method of breathing for a baby during an emergency situation, such as during CPR, or while waiting to place the baby on a ventilator.
 The medical team can determine how much oxygen goes to the baby through the bag; room air can be used, or the oxygen can be turned all the way up to 100%.
 (100% is always an approximation – it is difficult to actually get 100%, even when only oxygen is flowing into the bag.)

 More recently, hospitals are using a device called a Neopuff that attaches to the baby’s mask or ET tube (instead of a bag).
 Thus, instead of the volume of air going to the baby being controlled by a team member’s hand, a T-piece and tubing is attached to the baby’s mask.
 The end of the tubing is attached to a machine that shows how much pressure is going to the baby’s lungs each time a breath is delivered.
 A breath is delivered simply by using a finger to push down on the T-piece.

 Indications for Bagging

 - If, after the baby is suctioned, she has a slow heart rate and is either apneic or having difficulty breathing.

 - If attempted intubation is prolonged and unsuccessful, especially if there is a persistent bradycardia.

 - If chest compressions are performed during CPR.